ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Content multiple times.

-\[NOTE: we need some way to signal to the transport that we want to wait for 0RTT data on Initiate.
-Probably a transport parameter]
-\[MICHAEL: why?
-As an app programmer, I can just use Send instead of Initiate.]

-#### Integritycheck_length {#integritycheck_length}
+#### Corruption Protection Length {#send-checksum}

-This numeric property specifies the length of the checksum to be used on the Content.
-A value of 0 means that no checksum is required, and a special value (e.g. -1) can be used to indicate full checksum coverage (which is also the default).
+This numeric property specifies the length of the section of content, starting from byte 0, that the application assumes will be received without corruption due to lower layer errors.
+It is used to specify options for simple integrity protection via checksums.
+By default, the entire Content is protected by checksum.
+A value of 0 means that no checksum is required, and a special value (e.g. -1) can be used to indicate the default.
 Only full coverage is guaranteed, any other requests are advisory.

-#### ACK_immediately {#ack_immediately}
+#### Immediate Acknowledgment {#send-ackimmed}

-This boolean property specifies, if true, that an application wants this Content to be immediately acknowledged by the receiver.
-In case of reliable transmission, this informs the transport protocol on the sender side faster that it can remove the Content from its buffer; therefore this property can be useful for latency-critical applications that maintain tight control over the send buffer (see {{#sending}}).
+This boolean property specifies, if true, that an application wants this Content to be acknowledged immediately by the receiver.
+In case of reliable transmission, this informs the transport protocol on the sender side faster that it can remove the Content from its buffer; therefore this property can be useful for latency-critical applications that maintain tight control over the send buffer (see {{sending}}).

 ### Application Intents